pabtomas/dotfiles/jinzo/README.md

 ### What did you plan for the next releases ?
 How can I contribute to this project ?

-You probably noticed that Navy does not have a first major release.
+You probably noticed that Jinzo does not have a first major release.
 Why ?
-Because Navy is young: it is ready to be used but is not mature.
-To go further, Navy needs feedbacks for its implemented features.
+Because Jinzo is young: it is ready to be used but is not mature.
+To go further, Jinzo needs feedbacks for its implemented features.
 So expect breaking changes in the next releases.

-With time, Navy will be more stable.
-If you want to contribute and see Navy growing, use Navy for your project and open an issue later to see how we could improve it together.
-Any elaborated feedback will make Navy better.
+With time, Jinzo will be more stable.
+If you want to contribute and see Jinzo growing, use Jinzo for your project and open an issue later to see how we could improve it together.
+Any elaborated feedback will make Jinzo better.
 So do not hesitate to open an issue: this is currently the best way to contribute.